PanosEconomou/notes/Quantum_Fields/2D_CFT_Axioms.md

-## Virasorization of our Hilber Space
+## Virasorization of our Hilbert Space

-Now you’re probably about to say.
 Ok?
-SO WHAT?
 Why even bother defining such a strange object.
 The reason is because it will give us the symmetries of our theory.
 Let’s do some groundwork

 Consider the following operators in the quantum Hilbert space